Jagoda11/Elastic-Vision/README.md

 3. 🎨 Running Prettier for code formatting checks.
 4. 🐳 Building and running Docker services.

+### Dependency Update Workflow

+To keep dependencies up to date and secure, the project includes a separate workflow named **npm-update.yml** that runs automatically:

+- **Scheduled Updates**: This workflow runs daily at 2 AM UTC to check for the latest updates of npm dependencies in both the frontend and backend projects.
+- **Manual Trigger**: You can also manually trigger the workflow if needed.

+- **Dependency Management**:
+  - 🗑️ Removes existing `yarn.lock` files to ensure a fresh start.
+  - ⬆️ Updates `package.json` files with the latest versions using `npm-check-updates`.
+  - 📦 Re-generates `yarn.lock` files by reinstalling dependencies with the updated versions.

+- **Vulnerability Scanning**: Integrates with Debricked for automated vulnerability scanning of updated dependencies.

+- **Automated Commit and Push**: If updates are found, the workflow commits the changes and pushes them to the main branch automatically.

+The workflow ensures that your project dependencies are always up to date and secure, reducing the manual overhead of managing updates.

 ## 🤝 Contribution Guidelines

 1. Fork the repository.